enliten/enliten-lab-webpage/_pages/home.md

 permalink: /
 ---

-The Enliten Lab is a research group led by [Professor Fangxing "Fran" Li](http://web.eecs.utk.edu/~fli6/) at the [University of Tennessee](https://eecs.utk.edu).
+The Enliten (Electric Network Laboratory for Intelligent Transactive ENergy) Lab is a research group led by [Professor Fangxing "Fran" Li](http://web.eecs.utk.edu/~fli6/) at the [University of Tennessee](https://eecs.utk.edu).
 Our goal is to enhance the secure and economic operation of electric power systems using cutting-edge machine learning, optimization, and control techniques.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >